Out There is on an unimpressive studio album called Where You Been.

 Verse 3 finishes.
 At 3m38s, the Greatest Guitar Solo Ever begins.

 Imagine having such supernatural control of an inanimate object you could make it come alive with your bare hands.
 That is what J Mascis is doing with his guitar in this solo.
-It is lyrical and soulful and electrifying and loud and poignant and heartfelt and tuneful and sombre and beautiful and clear and fuzzy and spontaneous and you can't help but think: "This is quite good."
+It is lyrical and soulful and electrifying and loud and poignant and tuneful and beautiful and clear and fuzzy and spontaneous and you can't help but think: "This is quite good."

 After transporting you with its brilliance for a full minute, it turns away, apologises, and remembers it has to prepare the ground for a second middle eight.
 And this is what makes it the Best Guitar Solo Ever.
 Instead of stopping at the point the second middle eight starts, the solo just ploughs on through.
-The chiming overdub returns, the vocal returns - stretched, flat, but somehow triumphant, and underneath, the solo keeps going, pulling down the stars.
+The chiming overdub comes back, the vocal returns - stretched, flat, but somehow triumphant, and underneath, the solo keeps going, pulling down the stars.
 It's dazzling.
-Impossibly good.
 A technical skill allied to a noise very few people on the planet are capable of making, but subsumed into the structure of the song.
-There for a reason.

-The final 1m14s of Out There is a glorious collision of terrible vocals, terrifyingly good technical skills and a thumping, thumping climax to an already draining near six minute epic.
+The final 1m14s of Out There is a glorious collision of terrible vocals, awe-inspiring technical skills and a thumping climax to an already draining near six minute epic.